vezel-dev/novadrop/doc/game/data.md

 type codes, the value is written directly and is accessed through the `i`, `b`, or `f` fields.

-`padding_1` is always zero.
+`padding_1` is should be considered undefined.
 It was added in the 64-bit data center format.

 Some nodes will have a special attribute named `__value__`.
 In XML terms, this represents the text of a node.
 For example, `<Foo>bar</Foo>` would be serialized